Khash90/TechDegree-FSJS-Project-09/README.md

 # 2-auth-user:
   also for authenticateUser done the same to make the codes much more readable.

+# To Test the app:
+make sure running npm install and then npm start.

-there are no renders for this project , you can test the different routes in "POSTMAN" software by importing "RESTAPI.postman_collection" in the postman and just choosing different provided routs and clicking send to see the results which are reading ,creating , editing and deleting.
+there are no renders for this project , you can test the different routes in "POSTMAN" software by importing "RESTAPI.postman_collection" file in the postman and just choosing different provided routes and clicking send to see the results which are reading ,creating , editing and deleting.

 thank you TreeHouse for another challenging project.